lukeweber/iLBC-as3-wrapper/README.md

 iLBC AS3 Wrapper
 ==========

 [Internet low bitrate codec](http://en.wikipedia.org/wiki/Internet_Low_Bit_Rate_Codec).
-This is a swc that wraps the base functionality of the iLBC codec as extraced from rfc3951.
-Codec is now maintained by google as part of the [WebRTC](http://www.webrtc.org/) project.
+This is a swc that wraps the base functionality of the iLBC codec now maintained by google as part of the [WebRTC](http://www.webrtc.org/) project.

 To use this with a flash microphone sampledata/bytearray:

 * mic.rate = 8 // 8 kHz
 * Convert from big to little endian for iLBC (just readFloat the byte array into a little endian array.
-* Convert from 32 bit float to 16 bit signed audio (example below)

 ### default iLBC encode input and decode output